hartolit/klein-garter/README.md

-A terminal snake game in Rust, built without using AI.
+A terminal snake game in Rust, built without AI.